 Depending on the type of infection a range of treatments may be prescribed by your doctor.
 Ear drops are a common solution to swimmer’s ear.
 If you smoke, then you will be asked to stop.
 Antibiotics can also help if it is a bacterial infection.

 You can prevent further infection by keeping your ears dry and away from infection carriers such as your fingers.
 It is essential to keep your ears as clean as possible.
 It is also important to remember that cotton buds should not be inserted into the ear canal.
 They are just for clearing the outer folds of the ear.
-By inserting them into the canal, you can introduce bacteria that will then develop into a full blown ear infection.
+By inserting them into the canal, you can introduce bacteria that will then develop into a full-blown ear infection.

 There is also a risk that inserting them too far may puncture the ear drum leading to lasting damage.
 Don’t do it!

 Hearing loss is something that many of us expect to experience with age.
 However, it can occur for a number of reasons at any time in our lives.
+I have mild hearing loss which, it is thought, is inherited from my relatives on my mother’s side.

 There are two main types – conductive hearing loss and sensorineural hearing loss.
 There is also a third which is a combination of the two.

 Conductive hearing loss is caused by damage to the ear, so the sound waves are not passed to the inner ear effectively.
-This can be due to a blockage, a tumor or a build-up of wax.
+This can be due to a blockage, a tumour or a build-up of wax.

-Sensorineural hearing loss is the type most seen as we age, and is due to the destruction of the tiny hairs in the ear drum that pick up and amplify sounds.
+Sensorineural hearing loss is the type most seen as we age, and is due to the destruction of the tiny hairs in the eardrum that pick up and amplify sounds.
 It can also be caused by trauma such as a very loud noise like an explosion.

 Before hearing loss can be treated effectively, it needs to be identified and classified by a health professional.
 This is because there could be a number of underlying reasons why your hearing is deteriorating.
 Without knowing what the causes are, treatment is unlikely to be successful.